lmanul/whylinuxisbetter/_posts/2017-01-01-window_managers.md

 ---
 lang: en
-title: Choose what your desktop looks like.
+title: "Choose what your desktop looks like."
 ---

 If you're a Windows user, your desktop environment probably isn't